NemCSS Configuration

 The semantic block is optional.
 It lets you scope a subset of your primitive tokens to a specific role in your UI: text colors, background colors, surface colors, and so on.

-Each entry defines a group with a CSS property and a tokens map.
+Each entry defines a group with an optional CSS property and a tokens map.
 Token values reference your primitive tokens using the {category.tokenName} syntax.

 | Field | Type | Required | Description |